USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

   SRR4420294_trimmed.txt
   ```

 * Additionally, summary files are produced.
-These give the summary of reads that were either ambiguous, multi mapped, mapped to no features, or unmapped among other statistics.
-We can refer to these to further tweak our analyses etc.
+These give the summary of reads that were either ambiguous, multi mapped, mapped to no features, or unmapped, among other statistics.
+We can refer to these to fine-tune our analyses.
   ```
   SRR4420298_trimmed.txt.summary
   SRR4420293_trimmed.txt.summary